 An important exam that non-native speakers of English will need to take for admission consideration to the University of Michigan assesses English language proficiency.
 We are seeking a high level of proficiency in English due to the nature of the environment into which you will be entering—although the campus community represents a wide range of cultural and geographic backgrounds, American English is the dominant language in the classroom.
 As a result, we do not offer intensive English make-up course work for conditional admission.
 Once enrolled, you can undertake a course of language study to improve your skills.

-If English is your second language, you must take the TOEFL, IELTS, ECPE, CAE or CPE, PTE Academic, or MET examinations and earn a passing score in one of the following acceptable ranges:
+If English is your second language, you must take the TOEFL, IELTS, ECPE, CAE or CPE, PTE Academic, MET, or Duolingo examination and earn a passing score in one of the following acceptable ranges:

 General English Proficiency Score Ranges

-- TOEFL (iBT): 100 range with section scores 23+ in listening & reading and 21+ in speaking and writing
+- TOEFL (iBT, including the Home Edition and Paper Edition): 100 range with section scores 23+ in listening & reading and 21+ in speaking and writing.

 - ECPE: Certificate with all sections at least a C